MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-rosettanet/troubleshooting-issues-and-resolutions3.md

 ms.author: "mandia"
 manager: "anneta"
 ---
-# Troubleshooting: Issues and Resolutions
+# Troubleshooting BizTalk Accelerator for RosettaNet (BTARN): Issues and Resolutions
 This topic addresses issues related to running Microsoft® [!INCLUDE[BTARN_CurrentVersion_FirstRef](../../includes/btarn-currentversion-firstref-md.md)].
 The individual issues detail a specific symptom, a possible cause, and a solution.

 ## Error publishing a batch of "n" messages